 In 2015 while attending a trade show in Las Vegas, Jessica met people in the beauty industry who shared concerns about ethical practices and laboratory testing.
 Being an animal lover, Jessica learned more about the issue and what animal testing really meant.
 Horrified, she sought to do something about it.
 Working with her contacts, she developed a line of nail polish that would not only be vegan and cruelty-free, but also nontoxic.
 Wailani Nail Polish was born out of a desire to contribute products to the market that benefit and not harm.

-In 2018 Wailani Jewelry & Beauty partnered with Rescue & Freedom Project, a US based non-profit organization dedicated to rescuing and rehabilitating animals from laboratory experiments, shelters, and abuse from around the world.
-Wailani Jewelry & Beauty continues to grow and is dedicated to a positive change for both the human and animal world.
+In 2018 Wailani Jewelry became Wailani Beauty and partnered with Rescue & Freedom Project, a US based non-profit organization dedicated to rescuing and rehabilitating animals from laboratory experiments, shelters, and abuse from around the world.
+Wailani Beauty continues to grow and is dedicated to a positive change for both the human and animal world.